04 Jul Gender Pay Gaps

 When I was a toddler, my forward-thinking father told me I could be just as smart as any boy and go on to do great things with my life.

 I asked my father why I would need to dumb myself down in order to fulfill my dreams.
 He agreed and told me to forget he’d said it.
-While my parents laughter was lost on me at the time, I now understand it much better.
+While my parent’s laughter was lost on me at the time they never told me I was wrong.
+Now I understand the issue much better and thank them for not dismissing my innocent statement.

-Yet when she joined the workforce as a newly divorced woman equality wasn’t handed to her.
-She worked hard, kept her skills up to speed with the economy and she didn’t allow her gender (or her looks) to define her intelligence.
+Yet when she joined the workforce as a newly divorced woman, she worked hard, kept her skills up to speed with the economy and didn’t allow her gender (or her looks) to define her intelligence.

 THE ROAD TO ECONOMIC EQUALITY

 Most American schoolchildren today learn about the suffrage movement of the 1900s and the ratification of the 19th Amendment of the US Constitution, which gave women the right to vote.
-Some of the hurdles to economic freedom came down as recently as the 1970s.
+Some of the hurdles to economic freedom were eliminated as recently as the 1970s.

-- Women were unable to get an American Express Card prior to 1970 without a male co-signor.
+- Women were unable to get a Credit Card prior to 1970 without a male co-signer.

-- Diner’s Club (the first “credit card”) also required a co-signor.
-In the 1970s, with divorce on the rise, it became necessary for women to get their own credit cards.
+- In the 1970s, with divorce on the rise, it became necessary for women to get their own credit cards.

-- I remember my mother receiving her first American Express card without her father or husbands co-signing it.
-And yes, I’m smiling as I type these words.
+- I remember my mother receiving her first American Express card without her father or husband co-signing it.
+And yes, I’m smiling as I remember her pride.

 - A decade later, I received my first American Express card (1981)

-- In local stores, women had a “charge and send” account – a house account that worked much like a credit card.
-But there was no card, just neighborhood familiarity and – you guessed it – the signature of your father or husband.
+- In local stores, women had a “charge and send” account.
+A house account that worked much like a credit card but there was no physical card.
+Just neighborhood familiarity with the family and – you guessed it – the signature of the buyer’s father or husband.

 - All bills were sent to the man of the household.
 Did a shiver go up your spine ladies?

-- A woman was unable to inherit their parents assets directly.
+- As recently as 1920, a woman was unable to inherit their parent’s assets directly.
 If she was married when her parents died, all assets were placed in her husband’s name.

-- My namesake, my great-aunt Nelly McCabe on my father’s side was unmarried.
-She was a suffragette about whom my grandmother would say – with some disdain “she smoked cigarettes in public”.
-She was a wild one!
+- My namesake, Nelly McCabe, was my great aunt on my father’s side.
+She was unmarried.
+She was a suffragette about whom my grandmother would say, with some disdain, “she smoked cigarettes in public and wore dresses that came to her ankles”.
+Wow! she was a wild one!
+Lock up your sons, they might see a cankle! (swelled by hours of picketing for the rights we have today.
+Thank you, Nelly).

 WHERE DO WE GO FROM HERE?

-As illustrated above, in 2013 the pay gap was 20% with women making $0.80 for each $1.00 a man in a similar position would make.
-In 1970, that same number was ~40%.
+Using the 2013 pay gap of 20% versus 1970, when the pay gap was ~40%.
 In 43 years we’ve seen a 20% improvement.
-At that rate it would take us another 45 years to achieve gender income parity.
+At that rate, it would take us another 43 years to achieve gender income parity.

-I’m not suggesting that everyone should be given an immediate raise, regardless of performance, thus achieving gender income parity tomorrow.
-Um…no. Changing Gender Pay Gaps will take longer than a day and must include performance, potential and other job-related variables.
+I’m not suggesting that every woman should be given an immediate raise of 20% (27%), regardless of performance, thus achieving gender income parity tomorrow.
+Um…no. Gender Equality will take longer than a day to change and must include performance, potential, and other job-related variables.

 How do we create real change?
-Hmmm…I want you all to open your window…and yell as loud as you can…nah…oh, I know get one woman to stand on a table with a sign…nah….
+Hmmm…I want you all to open your window…and yell as loud as you can (Ode to the movie Network)…nah…oh, I know, get one woman to stand on a table with a sign (Ode to Norma Rae)…nah.

-I’m not a big enough business to make a difference.
-But if small businesses do it and a groundswell of supporters back it, maybe, just maybe others will catch the trend.
+If you’re a business owner, adhere to a policy of equal pay regardless of gender.
+Therefore differences in pay arise only due to experience, skill set or performance.
+One business isn’t big enough business to make a difference.
+But if all small businesses do it and a groundswell of support builds, maybe, just maybe larger businesses will join the trend.

 “They may say I’m a dreamer…but I’m not the only one”